valmirjr66/lexora-api/evalo.ai.doc.md

 > *Objective: To see if the user knows the concept and understands that it doesn’t always translate to code quality.*
 >

-**Attributes:**

-- Id (uuid)
-- Script Id (uuid)
-- Created At (date time, read only)
-- Updated At (date time, read only)
-- Tag (string)
-- Type (EVAL, OPEN)
-- Content (string)
-- Objective (optional string)
-- Expected Response (optional string, required if Type is EVAL)
-- Common Mistakes (optional string)

 **b) Script**

 Represents the template of an interview process.
 A script defines the structure, intent, and ordering of questions that should be used to guide a specific type of interview (e.g.: technical assessment).

 A script is composed of a collection of *script blocks*, which represent individual interaction units (questions or tasks).
-Scripts are versioned to ensure that interview executions can always be traced back to the exact structure and expectations that were in place at the time of the interview.
+Scripts are immutable to ensure that interview executions can always be traced back to the exact structure and expectations that were in place at the time of the interview.

 Conceptually:

 - **Script** = Interview template definition
-- **Occurrence** = Execution of a specific Script version using a real conversation transcript and producing an output artifact
+- **Occurrence** = Execution of a specific Script using a real conversation transcript and producing an output artifact

-Scripts are immutable once used in an occurrence.
-Any modification to blocks, expected responses, or structure should result in a new script version.

-**Attributes:**

-- Id (uuid)
-- Owner (uuid)
-- Title (string)
-- Type (string - in the MVP will always be TECHNICAL_INTERVIEW)
-- Version (number, incremented)
-- Description (optional string)
-- Created At (date time, read only)
-- Updated At (date time, read only)
+**Deletion Rules:**
+- Deleting a Script must cascade delete:
-- Blocks (collection of `<Script Block>`)
+- All associated Script Blocks
+- All associated Occurrences
+- All associated Output Artifacts
+- Cascade deletion must be atomic.
+- If any related entity fails deletion, the entire operation must fail.
+- On successful deletion, return HTTP 204.

 **c) Occurrence**

-Represents the execution of an interview using a specific version of a script.
+Represents the execution of an interview using a specific script.
 An occurrence links a script template to a real interview instance, containing the collected conversation transcript and serving as the source input for evaluation and output artifact generation.

-Each occurrence is immutable in relation to the script structure it was executed against.
-This is ensured by storing both the script identifier and the script version used at execution time.
+Each occurrence is immutable in relation to the script structure it was executed against, this is ensured by storing the script identifier.

 An occurrence represents a single completed or in-progress interview session.

-**Attributes:**

-- Id (uuid)
-- Script Id (uuid)
-- Script Version (number)
-- Applicant Name (string)
-- Status (enum: CREATED, COMPLETED)
-- Transcript Raw (string or large text field)
+**Deletion Rules:**
+- Deleting an Occurrence must cascade delete:
-- Output Id (optional uuid)
+    - The associated Output Artifact (if it exists)

-    *(Reference to the generated output artifact once evaluation is completed.)*

-- Created At (date time)
-- Started At (date time)
-- Finished At (optional date time)

 **d) Output Artifact**